HarbourMasters/Shipwright/README.md

 1. Choose the "Create OTR" option.
 1. Choose the "Custom Sequences" option.
 1. Using the file selection screen, choose the sequences folder you prepared in the previous instructions.
 1. Click the "Stage Files" button.
-(Reminder: SoH can handle 1024 custom sequence in total, this number include the count of the original music with it so be sure to take this into account)
+    (*NOTE:* SoH can handle 1024 custom sequence in total.
+This includes the original music.
+Keep that in mind!)
 1. Click the "Finalize OTR" text in the green footer.
 1. Click "Generate OTR" and, using the file selection screen, save the file to the `mods` folder of your SoH installation.
     - This `mods` folder should be in the same folder as your `oot.otr` file.